akanbi9/novapay-cybersecurity-capstone/cyber-kill-chain.md

 ### Stage 7 — Actions on Objectives
 **What the attacker ultimately wants:**
-- Steal employee passwords (Event 2)
+- Steal employee passwords
-- Log into employee accounts using those stolen credentials (Event 3)
+- Log into employee accounts using the stolen credentials
-- Access sensitive customer or financial information
+- Access sensitive data or financial information
-- Potentially steal money or sell the stolen data
-- Damage NovaPay's reputation (connects to Event 5's fake news attack)
+- Damage NovaPay's reputation (by creating fake news)